 Ecuador can top the charts for having more phones than people.
 How is that even possible?
-Nobody is sure but it’s a fact.
+Nobody is sure, but it’s a fact.

 World Heritage Sites can be found everywhere, but only in Ecuador can the first and second ever UNESCO World Heritage Sites be found: the Galapagos Islands and Quito.

 While Ecuador remains outside North America, it still uses the American Dollar and has been ever since 2000.
-So no need to worry about exchange rates or swapping currencies when visiting this little place.
+So no need to worry about exchange rates or swapping currencies when visiting this beautiful place.

 Along with its collection of more than 25,000 plant species, Ecuador is specifically known for its gorgeous orchids.
 In fact, it is even known as the orchid capital of the world, with more than 4,000 species of the beautiful flower.